readur/readur/docs/configuration.md

 This guide covers all configuration options available in Readur through environment variables and runtime settings.

+> 📖 **See Also**: For a complete reference of all configuration options including S3 storage and advanced settings, see the [Configuration Reference](configuration-reference.md).

 ## Table of Contents

 - [Environment Variables](#environment-variables)